smutch/hwsa2021-slides/PITCHME.md

 ---

-# Regression tests with pytest-regtest
+# Regression tests with pytest

 Naming of directories, files and functions all matter with pytest.
 You can configure this, but standard practice is:
 - Place all of your tests in a directory called `tests`.